will your commercial dump truck insurance go up if someone hits you

-When Insurance Might NOT Go Up:
+When Commercial Dump Truck Insurance Might NOT Go Up:

 - You have accident forgiveness: Some insurers offer protection that prevents price increases after your first claim.